six-two/mkdocs-placeholder-plugin/docs/validators.md

 ## Predefined validators

 There exists a (hopefully growing) number of predefined validators.
-You can directly specify the names of the validators that you want to use.
+You can simply specify the name of the validator that you want to use.
+You can see (and try out) the full list of predefined validators [on this page](./tests/validators.md).

 ### Example